DigitalArtifactory/daylog/README.md

 ✨ A board based note taking and markdown editor web app.

+### Estable version
+If you want to use the stable version of daylog, you can find it [here](https://github.com/DigitalArtifactory/daylog/releases).
+Keep in mind that main branch is always in development and may not be stable.

 ### Features

 - **Self-Hosting:** daylog is a pure Next.js application, allowing you to host it on your own server or preferred hosting service.